bocchino/fprime/Svc/DpWriter/test/ut/README.md

 **Action:**
 1. Clear history.
+1. Update `NumBuffersReceived`.
+1. Delete the data product file, if any.
 1. Construct a random buffer _B_ with valid packet data.
 1. In _B_, randomly set the processing bits.
 1. Send _B_ to `bufferSendIn`.